fehu/int-sis--AStar/rubik/Heuristics.md

         }
 ```
 ##### Comment
-The heuristic works under assumptions that a sub-cube may be moved to any valid position by rotations of only the sides that it's currently on.
-That yield maximum 2 sides to rotate for "crosses" and 3 for corners.
-Maximum 3 rotations per side.
+The heuristic works under assumption that a sub-cube may be moved to any valid position by rotating only the sides that it's currently on.
+That yields maximum 2 sides to rotate for "crosses" and 3 for corners; maximum 3 rotations per side.
 Heuristic's range (for a single sub-cube) is [0, 9].

 ### Solution Stages